syncfusion/blazor-docs/src/querybuilder/query-builder/templates.md

 ## Value Template

-Template allows you to define your own widgets for value.
+Template allows you to define your own widgets for column values.
 Use the [`ValueTemplate`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.QueryBuilderTemplates.html#Syncfusion_Blazor_QueryBuilder_QueryBuilderTemplates_ValueTemplate), property to define templates.

+In the following sample, SFDropdownlist is used as value template.

 ```csharp
 @using Syncfusion.Blazor.QueryBuilder